gitlabhq/omnibus-gitlab/doc/development/creating-patches.md

 There are two easy ways to create a patch file.
-You can use the `diff` command and compare a original with a modified file (i.e. `target.rb` with `target.rb.original`) or you can use git to ouput a patch based one or more commits.
+You can use the `diff` command and compare a original with a modified file (i.e. `target.rb` with `target.rb.original`) or you can use git to output a patch based one or more commits.

 ### Diff command